mah92/camsim/README.md

 sudo ln -s /usr/lib/x86_64-linux-gnu/libXext.so.6 /usr/lib/x86_64-linux-gnu/libXext.so

-On run time faults, try replacing between wxwidgets and qtwidget in plplots library (nsrPlot.cpp).
+On run-time faults, try replacing between wxwidgets and qtwidget in plplots library (nsrPlot.cpp).

 On error: "assertion 'G_IS_DBUS_CONNECTION (connection)' failed", solve by: